massung/re/README.md

 ### User-defined Function

 The indagation whether the number of repetitions is valid is delegated to a global function *USER-FUNCTION*, the same must accept exactly one argument, the current number of iterations, and return a generalized boolean being `T` if the iterations are valid, and `NIL` upon invalidity.
+The percent sign `%` must follow the opening brace `{` immediately to form `{%`.
 The syntax is:

-    {%:USER-FUNCTION%:}
+    {%:USER-FUNCTION:}

 The function signature, in corollary, complies to: